Ragmthy/Xintra_Airbuzzed_Walkthrough/Airbuzzed Lab Walkthrough - Final.md

 ![image](lab_qns_images/37_web_search.jpg)

 It's something to keep in the back of the mind because this is an activity that happened not long before the download of Quiz.rar from Linkedin, just by half hour.
-Recent activity; web or locally on the device, would be of interest to a threat.
+Recent activity, web or locally on the device, would be of interest to a threat.

 And that concludes the fifth part of the lab: Browser History Insights.

 #### Section 2f: Evasion Techniques
-As of now, we've understood how the threat entered, how they maintained a persistence by creating a scheduled task, all the kinds of tools and arsenal they downloaded and kept in that 'Temp' folder with that Invoke-WebRequest command in powershell, how they stored and kept screenshots of Intellectual Property that was of interest, and credentials they managed to capture.
+As of now, we've understood how the threat entered, how they maintained a persistence by creating a scheduled task, all the kinds of tools and arsenal they downloaded with that Invoke-WebRequest command in powershell and kept in that 'Temp' folder , how they stored and kept screenshots of Intellectual Property that was of interest, and credentials they managed to capture.

 To have accomplished this undetected: some evasion techniques would've had to have happened, and that's what the next section will focus on.
 Seeing that the OS of ABZ-PC-01 is a Windows OS, there's a chance some of its in-built defender software parameters might be altered.